kadygithub/CNN_Mnist_tensorflew/README.md

 ## Getting Started
 This project was implemented at Colab Notebooks.
 It's a Jupyter notebook environment that requires no setup to use and runs entirely in the cloud.
-We can upload the notebook to a GitHub repository or download .py files directly.
+We can upload the notebook to a GitHub repository or download.py files directly.

 ### MNIST Dataset